 Move AF discovery and selection to 23.501 as for the rest of the NF discovery and selection.

-Replace “internal application id” by “Application Id known in the core network”.
+Claify that “internal application ID” is “Application ID known in the core network”.

-Replace “external application id” by “Application id configured in the UE Application”.
-Clarify that the Application id configured in the UE Application may be OSid specific.
+Clarify that “external application ID” is “Application ID configured in the UE Application”.
+Clarify that the Application ID configured in the UE Application may be OSid specific.
 Then the OSAppId defined in 23.503 is used: “An identifier associated with a given application and uniquely identifying the application within the UE for a given operating system.” , but it may also be no OSid specific when the application is running on a web browser.